CORONAVIRUS / COVID-19

 Welcome to Rockliffe Court Surgery.
 We aim to provide high quality accessible healthcare within our friendly welcoming surgery.

 We close once a month for mandatory protected learning for all staff.
-Currently sessions are scheduled for 15th May, 13th June, 16th July, 14th August, 12th September, 15th October, 13th November and 12th December.
-For 2020 they are scheduled for 14th January, 12th February and 12th March.
+Currently sessions in 2021 are scheduled for 20th January, 11th February and 16th March.
 Sessions begin at 12pm and last for the rest of the day.

 The A+E department at the hospital should be used for accidents and emergencies only.
-Please try to use our walk-in surgeries rather than attending the urgent care centre which is now at Darlington Memorial Hospital next to A+E. The surgery is charged for A+E and urgent care centre attendances.
+The surgery is charged for A+E and urgent care centre attendances.

 GP and Nurse appointments are available on the weekends and evenings at Dr Piper House.
 Saturday 8am-2pm, Sunday 9am-1pm, Monday to Thursday 6:30pm-9pm and Friday 6:30-8:30pm.
 You must make an appointment so please contact the Rockliffe Reception team or call 111.